-Boucher Energy Systems, Inc. has installed radiant heat for over 25 years.
+Boucher Energy Systems, Inc. has installed radiant heat for over 30 years.
 Radiant heat uses warm water- generally from 80 degrees to 140 degrees – and is circulated through flexible, durable PEX tubing embedded in the floor.
 The floor radiates warmth to the walls and objects in the room.
-As these objects become warm, you experience less heat loss because you’re standing next to warm objects…. and you feel warm and comfortable.
+As these objects become warm, you experience less heat loss because you are standing next to warm objects…. and you feel warm and comfortable.

 Radiant heating vs Convection heating

-The tubing is attached to the bottom of the subfloor, and is “stapled up” in an aluminum track.
-A good example is a beautiful kitchen we just fixed.
-The kitchen was built as an addition up on posts without a basement.
-The tile floors were beautiful, but very cold.
-Utilizing the staple up method we were able to make the kitchen much more comfortable without having to disturb the tile at all.
+The tubing is attached to the bottom of the subfloor and is “stapled up” in an aluminum track.
+Utilizing the staple up method we are able to install without disturbing the flooring.

-In an on-top installation, a thin, aluminum and plywood panel is placed “on top” of your existing subfloor.
+For this method, a thin, aluminum and plywood panel is placed “on top” of your existing subfloor.
 It is then covered with whatever floor covering you choose such as tile or hardwood.
-In many ways, this is the best installation for the Massachusetts area as it is easy to incorporate with our traditional wood frame construction techniques and works well in both new construction and remodeling.